Eight of Cups

 You are either dissatisfied with your current position or have a feeling that something is not right.
 This card suggests you are correct.
 You are not reaching your potential or are holding yourself back by remaining.

-You are in a position you either don’t enjoy or are becoming bored of, but are not doing anything about through inertia or fear of the unknown and ‘the devil you know’.
+You are in a position you either don’t enjoy or are becoming bored with, but are not doing anything about through inertia or fear of the unknown and ‘the devil you know’.

 The time has come to address these issues as they are having an effect on your wellbeing.
 This will include stepping up and having the courage to remove such situations and relationships from your life.